The-Egg-Corp/modm8/README.md

 # modm8 <img align="right" width="128" height="128" src="./frontend/src/assets/images/appicon.png">

 Lightweight and intuitive mod manager.
-Currently supports [Thunderstore](https://thunderstore.io/).\
+Currently supports [Thunderstore](https://thunderstore.io/), Nexus soon™.\
 Built with [Wails](https://wails.io) for an Electron-like experience but without the bloat.

+> [!WARNING]
+> This project is heavily **WIP** and as such, missing functionality or bugs will be commonplace until there is a stable release.
+> Once officially released, a proper FOSS license will be added.
+Meanwhile, there is no license, meaning all rights are reserved.

 ## Installation
 No installer or executable currently exists yet, please build from source instead.